God’s Unconditional Love

 There could be no better place than with Solomon to highlight God’s exceedingly great mercy.
 At a pinnacle in Israel’s history, Solomon sought God’s favor on behalf of His people if they would turn from Him.
 King Solomon asked the Lord to rescue them from the many terrible predicaments listed in 2 Chronicles 6 if His people humbly confessed their sin and turned to Him.
 He agreed.

-Solomon not only understood the Lord would judge His people like sons but grasped the ongoing backdrop of God’s love.
+Solomon understood that the Lord would judge His people like sons and grasped the ongoing backdrop of God’s love.
 No matter where they were at, if they turned back to Him, He would restore them.
 God’s love is ongoing, but this does not preclude judgment.
 Rough treatment is sometimes needed to preserve the relationship between Him and His people—otherwise, they are no longer His.

 New Testament and Chastisement